 Many job applications will also ask applicants whether they have been convicted of a criminal offense at some point.

 Being convicted of a criminal offense will not by itself guarantee that you won’t be able to find a job.
 Much depends on the criminal conviction itself–what type of crime was it?
 As well as what type of job the applicant is seeking.
+If you are concerned about how a misdemeanor conviction can affect your employment prospects, it may be helpful to consult with an employment lawyer.

 For example, a misdemeanor DUI conviction will likely have the greatest impact on jobs that involve your ability to drive.
 A person who holds a Commercial Driver’s License (CDL), a conviction for a DUI will result in the revocation of your CDL for 12 months.
 Obviously, if your CDL is revoked, you will likely lose your job because you will be unable to drive without your CDL.